NeoxzAI/deepspeech-docs/README.md

-# Building DeepSpeech for Windows
+# Building DeepSpeech native client for Windows

-Now we can build the native DeepSpeech library and run inference on Windows using the C# client.
+Now we can build the native client of DeepSpeech and run inference on Windows using the C# client, to do that we need to compile the `native_client`.

 **Table of Contents**